kc3-lang/kc3/README.md

 To install and test KC3 for yourself, you can follow the [KC3 Installation Guide](https://kc3-lang.org/doc/3_Guides/3.1_Install).

+## Users

-There are four programs now written in KC3 :
+There are now four full applications written in KC3 that we know of :
  - The KC3 Cairo demo which you can run with `make demo`
  - The KC3 SDL2 OpenGL demo which you can run with `make demo_gl`
- - The [KC3 website](https://kc3-lang.org/) which you can launch locally with `make test_httpd`
+ - The [KC3 website](https://kc3-lang.org/) which you can launch
+   locally with `make test_httpd` with all the KC3 releases and documentation.
- - The [www.kmx.io website](https://www.kmx.io/) which is closed source.
+ - The [www.kmx.io website](https://www.kmx.io/) which is closed
+   source and is hosted on kmx.io servers in France using OpenBSD everywhere.
+We donate to OpenBSD every month because a healthy software ecosystem is a funded ecosystem.

 ## New in this release